Villarley/ModeloDeProyectos/README.md

 ## Usage

-Visit the [Astroship platform](https://villarley.github.io/astroship/) for a complete step-by-step guide, including documents and explanatory videos, to help you successfully implement this project model in your educational or professional environment.
+Visit the [Astroship](https://villarley.github.io/astroship/) for a complete step-by-step guide, including documents and explanatory videos, to help you successfully implement this project model in your educational or professional environment.

-## Contributions

-Contributions are welcome!
-Feel free to open issues or submit pull requests with improvements to the methodology or platform.